Liparis simmondsii: Taxonomy and naming

 Liparis simmondsii was first formally described in 1891 by Frederick Manson Bailey and the description was published in the Department of Agriculture Queensland, Botany Bulletin.
 The specific epithet (simmondsii) honours John Howard Simmonds.

 Distribution and habitat

-The coastal sprite orchid grows in coastal rainforest between Fraser Island and Maroochydore.
+Coastal sprite orchid grows in coastal rainforest between Fraser Island and Maroochydore.
 There is a doubtful record from the upper Brunswick River in northern New South Wales.